-We study human-computer interaction (HCI) and computer-mediated communication (CMC) from cognitive-science, media-science, philosophical, cultural, and historical perspectives.
-Our research approach includes empirical investigation, theoretical examination, and system implementation and evaluation.
-We also address socio-cultural issues such as technology standardization and ethics in HCI and CMC.
+We widely and multi-directionally study human-computer interaction (HCI) and computer-mediated communication (CMC) from cognitive science, media-science, philosophical, cultural, and historical perspectives.
+Our research approach includes empirical investigation, theoretical examination, and practical system implementation and evaluation.
+Through these studies, our project also addresses socio-cultural issues such as technology standardization and ethics in HCI and CMC.